hpssjellis/my-google-magenta-installation/README.md

+June 13, 2016

+This repository is for setting up Google Magenta and Tensorflow on Cloud9 http://c9.io .
+I am having more success working on a Linux ubuntu laptop so I have moved most of this repo to https://github.com/hpssjellis/google-magenta-midi-music-on-linux-hello-world

 June 11, 2016

 The **setup-linux-laptop.sh** file is installing but when running the training I am getting a legacy_linear module not found.
 Getting very close.
 Remember to get the bash files into the main magenta workspace ~/mymagenta/magenta